Lovelesh18/Lovelesh18/README.md

 I have hands-on experience with Python-based development, data analysis, database management, and visualization.
 Alongside analytics, I’ve also worked with web technologies and frameworks, allowing me to understand both data and application workflows.

-I’m particularly interested in data-driven solutions, automation, and intelligent systems, and I’m constantly learning new tools and technologies to sharpen my skills..<br><br>🛠️ 🛠️ Technical Skills
+I’m particularly interested in data-driven solutions, automation, and intelligent systems, and I’m constantly learning new tools and technologies to sharpen my skills..<br><br>
+🛠️ Technical Skills
  🔹 Programming & Scripting
      Python
      JavaScript

 🔹 Data Analytics & Visualization